 You’ll follow each of the steps below after every time you’re done cooking, to keep your flat top grill in the best shape.

-1. Let it cool
+1. Let It Cool

 Not so with a flat top grill.

 Instead, let it cool off some because this baby is a breeze to clean when done properly.
-The one exception is that if you can tell that the food is REALLY stuck on, pouring a small amount of hot water on the problem spot while the griddle is still warm will help to get that stubborn food loosened before you scrape.
+The one exception is that if you can tell that the food debris is REALLY stuck on, pouring a small amount of hot water on the problem spot while the griddle is still warm will help to get that stubborn food debris loosened before you scrape.

 Using a metal spatula or scraper, give the surface a good scrape clean.
-You’ll want to do this to get any stuck-on food lifted off, and don’t worry — the surface can handle the metal-on-metal scraping.
+You’ll want to do this to get any stuck-on food debris lifted off, and don’t worry — the surface can handle the metal-on-metal scraping.

 When you’re done scraping, get it all wiped off with some paper towels.
 Using a regular cloth towel isn’t recommended since it will be hard to wash the grease out of it thoroughly.